Leadership and Character Learning Activity

 - Values—ideas about the worth or importance of people, concepts, or things.
 They come from a person's beliefs.

 What we see, hear, read, reflect upon, experience, etc. causes us to develop an opinion (belief) about something.
-This belief gives us an understanding or misunderstanding which, in turn, allows us to appraise the worth of it (value).
-The value we place is not always correct due to lies, misunderstanding, lack of experience, miscommunication, inappropriate role models, etc.
+This belief gives us an understanding or misunderstanding, which in turn, allows us to appraise the worth of it (value).
+The value we place may not always be correct due to lies, misunderstanding, lack of experience, miscommunication, inappropriate role models, etc.

 3. Discussion: On a flip chart or chalkboard, select a few traits, characteristics, and/or attributes (see Character and Traits for examples) that your organization believes important.
 Ask the learners for pros and cons on these values: